An Easy Guide to Scientific Pitch Notation

 That’s It!

-Yep, that's it!
+Yes, that's it!
 Combine the letter name of any pitch with the octave number the pitch is in, and that is its Scientific Pitch Notation.

 Using this system, you can identify any specific pitch with just a letter and a number.
-You can match or identify any given pitch by counting up the octaves and keys from C1 on the piano.
+You can also match or identify any given pitch by counting up the octaves and keys from C1 on the piano.

 What About Sharps and Flats?